Green chemistry: Carbon dioxide as blowing agent

 In 1996, Dow Chemical won the 1996 Greener Reaction Conditions award for their 100% carbon dioxide blowing agent for polystyrene foam production.
 Polystyrene foam is a common material used in packing and food transportation.
 Seven hundred million pounds are produced each year in the United States alone.
 Traditionally, CFC and other ozone-depleting chemicals were used in the production process of the foam sheets, presenting a serious environmental hazard.
 Flammable, explosive, and, in some cases toxic hydrocarbons have also been used as CFC replacements, but they present their own problems.
 Dow Chemical discovered that supercritical carbon dioxide works equally as well as a blowing agent, without the need for hazardous substances, allowing the polystyrene to be more easily recycled.
 The CO_{2} used in the process is reused from other industries, so the net carbon released from the process is zero.

 Hydrazine

-Addressing principle #2 is the peroxide process for producing hydrazine without cogenerating salt.
+Addressing the second principle is the peroxide process for producing hydrazine without cogenerating salt.
 Hydrazine is traditionally produced by the Olin Raschig process from sodium hypochlorite (the active ingredient in many bleaches) and ammonia.
 The net reaction produces one equivalent of sodium chloride for every equivalent of the targeted product hydrazine: